 This blog posting shows you how I created a button for online gift certificate purchases.
 This is a simple example; I encourage you to explore the button options in PayPal for your own inspiration.

 You need a PayPal business account to be able to access the button tools.
 I use the no-frills free business account.
-After logging in, select Tools - All Tools, then scroll to the PayPal Buttons tool and open it.
+After logging in, select Tools - All Tools from the menu, then in the list on the left, select Integrate PayPal.
+You’ll see all the tools for integrating PayPal with other products.
+Open the PayPal Buttons tool to see your options for buttons.

 PayPal provides three sample buttons (shown in "View your saved buttons") for you to use as a template for your own buttons.
 For this example, I used the Sample Buy Now Button and selected Action - Create Similar Button to open the button editor.